seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 answers to these questions.

-Now at this point let us take up for discussion a certain significant passage in the *MahāNidānasutta* of the *Dīgha Nikāya*.
-In the course of an exposition of the law of *paṭicca samuppāda*, addressed to Venerable *Ānanda*, the Buddha makes the following statement:
+Now at this point let us take up for discussion a certain significant passage in the *Mahānidānasutta* of the *Dīgha Nikāya*.
+In the course of an exposition of the law of *paṭicca samuppāda*, addressed to Venerable Ānanda, the Buddha makes the following statement:

 > *Ettāvatā kho, Ānanda, jāyetha vā jīyetha vā mīyetha vā cavetha vā upapajjetha